Luganskaya-Svetlana/Physalis/README.md

 - [ ] Add groups for sources (join EGE-2013, EGE-2014, ... etc. in one group
   «EGE» + option to select year).
 - [ ] Let users report typos (show page url)
-- [ ] Inform registered users that typo reports have been processed
+- [ ] Inform registered users when typo reports have been processed
+- [ ] Select id range when searching by id (i.e. 27, 30-36, 44, 88 returns selected
+  problems).
+May be used as an easy way for users to generate and share variants.
 - [ ] Copy problem/variant (useful when need to make similar problem/variant
   with a few changes)
 - [ ] Generate pdf automatically when generating exam sheets